CiscoDevNet/terraform-provider-mso/website/docs/d/service_node_type.html.markdown

 # mso_service_node_type #

-!> **Deprecated** This data source is deprecated and will be removed in the next major release.
+!> **Deprecated** This data source remains functional on Nexus Dashboard (ND) 4.3+ / NDO 5.3+, but the corresponding `mso_service_node_type` resource is no longer functional.
+The data source will be removed once ND 4.2 / NDO 5.2 is no longer supported.

 Data Source for MSO Service Node Type.